swoops/udev_paranoia/README.rst

 udev_paranoia
 =============

+This is the old version!
+There is a new version that is much safer and done better.
+Check it out in the main branch.

 This program is aimed at calming my paranoia caused by having a USB port that I can not see.
 I have been able to compromise computers in seconds with my Rubber Ducky (http://hakshop.myshopify.com/products/usb-rubber-ducky-deluxe?variant=353378649)